-The Difference Diet Can Make
+The Difference a Healthy Eating Style Can Make

-Healthy eating can keep your body and mind sharp and extend quality of life.
+Eating right can keep your body and mind sharp and extend quality of life.
 Older men need:

 - Calcium and Vitamin D

 Older adults need more vitamin D and calcium to help maintain strong and healthy bones.
 Calcium-rich foods include low-fat and fat-free dairy foods including milk and yogurt, fortified cereals, non-dairy milks and 100% fruit juices, dark green leafy vegetables, and canned fish with soft bones.
 Older adults need three servings of calcium-rich foods and beverages and sources of vitamin D every day.
 If you take a calcium supplement or multivitamin, be sure to choose one that contains vitamin D.

 - Dietary Fiber

 Fiber helps keep bowel functions normal and may influence digestive health by promoting the survival of good bacteria.
 Higher intakes of dietary fiber also have been shown to help decrease the risk of developing Type 2 diabetes and heart disease.
 Many fiber-rich foods take longer to chew and can help keep you full longer.
 Men older than 50 need 30 grams of dietary fiber a day; good sources are whole grains, fruits, vegetables, beans and lentils.
 Try to make at least half your grains whole grains.
 Oatmeal, brown rice and whole-wheat bread are all good sources.
 Also aim to eat a variety of fruits and vegetables throughout your day.
 For products with a Nutrition Facts label, such as cereals and breads, choose foods with at least 3 grams of dietary fiber per serving.